egel-lang/egel/man/egel.1.md

    `try 1 + throw "failure" catch [ EXC -> print EXC ]`

- * Parallell programming is achieved  through the `par` and `proc` abstractions.
+ * Parallell programming is achieved  through the `par` and `proc` combinators.
    A `par` starts two computations in parallel and returns a tuple of both values after both complete.

    `par [ _ -> _computation0_ ] [ _ -> _computation1_ ]`

-   The process abstraction is not discussed here.
+   The process combinator is not discussed here.

  * Formatting strings is handled with the `format` combinator, see <https://fmt.dev/>.